 D. Stanton Korista was born on November 19, 1940 in Chicago.
 He attended Bradley University where he earned his Bachelor of Science of Civil Engineering degree in 1962 and the University of Illinois, Champaign/Urbana, where he earned his Master of Science of Civil-Structural Engineering degree in 1964.
 After working for a year for an engineering firm in Peoria, Korista wanted to expand his horizon—to build tall buildings—and he entered the SOM workforce where he worked for the next forty-three years.
 During his career at SOM he worked closely with the foremost design architects of his day: Myron Goldsmith, Walter Netsch, Bruce Graham, and Adrian Smith on important worldwide award-winning commissions.
 Korista learned how to adapt to the differing needs of every job and the working methods of each design architect, a difference he found challenging and rewarding.
 Korista is registered in forty-one states; has been the recipient of honors from several engineering organizations; and is a member of numerous professional associations in the U. S., Europe and Asia.
-He is the author of numerous technical papers and after retiring in 2008, he is currently consulting at SOM.
+He is the author of numerous technical papers and after retiring in 2008, consulted for SOM.
+Korista died on May 8, 2018.

 Jin Mao Tower, Shanghai, China Copyright, SOM; Courtesy, SOM